junsooshin/2016ppp/final project/Readme.md

-## Baseball Game Simulator
+# Baseball Game Simulator

-Title: README.md

 Name: Jun Soo Shin
 Date: 2 August 2016

-purpose: Final project for the Probabilistic Programming Praktikum class.
+Purpose: Final project for the Probabilistic Programming Praktikum class.

 ## Notes:
 - In order to limit the number of different scenarios, it is currently